First Nations owned business

 Dreams becoming reality through animation, videos and photography.

-Rachel Beaulieu is an Anishinaabekwe from Sandy Bay First Nation in southern Manitoba.
+Rachel Beaulieu is an Anishinaabekwe from Sandy Bay Ojibway First Nation in southern Manitoba Canada.
 She graduated in 2010 from Assiniboine Community College with a Media Production diploma, winning two awards for her recognized talent.

-She worked on short biographies and documentary films for the National Screen Institute, National Film Board of Canada, and produced documentaries for her own company, Can Dream Productions.
-She has had her work on CBC, APTN, SHAW TV, Bell MTS, as well as in international film festivals such as American Indian Film Festival, Vancouver International Film Festival, LA Skins Fest, and the Gimli Film Festival.
+As an eager young person in the industry, Rachel has received various professional mentorship and gained opportunities to hone her skills.
+She worked on short biographies and documentary films for the National Screen Institute, National Film Board of Canada, and produced documentaries and narrative films for her own company, Can Dream Productions.
+She has had her audio and video production work on CBC, CTV, FOX, Al Jazeera, NBC, APTN, SHAW TV, Bell MTS, as well as in international film festivals such as American Indian Film Festival, Vancouver International Film Festival, LA Skins Fest, and the Gimli International Film Festival.

-Rachel currently works at the Manitoba First Nations Education Resource Centre as an Audio Video producer.
+Rachel currently works as an Audio Video Producer at the Manitoba First Nations Education Resource Centre.
 She creates original content for cultural and educational purposes; the majority is shared online as viral videos.

 Although she has a full-time career as a video producer, Rachel is active in the local filmmaking community.
-She is working towards developing skills to write and direct her first web series.
+She is currently the Assistant Director for the Winnipeg Indigenous Filmmakers Collective, which provides monthly meeting events and training opportunities to Indigenous participants.